Glossary

 What is the difference between deterministic and probabilistic identity resolution?

-Deterministic identity resolution matches customer records by searching for exact equality across identifiers like email, phone number, or username, making it highly accurate when first-party data is available.
-Probabilistic identity resolution estimates the likelihood that two identities belong to the same customer using indicators like IP address, device type, or browser, which can be less certain but useful when first-party data is limited or when reach is a priority.
+Deterministic identity resolution matches records by exact equality across identifiers like email, phone number, or login credentials.
+It delivers high accuracy when first-party data is available.
+Probabilistic identity resolution estimates the likelihood that two records belong to the same customer using signals like IP address, device type, or behavioral patterns.
+It extends reach to anonymous visitors but requires confidence thresholds to determine positive matches.

 How does identity resolution work in a cookieless world?